Police in Cambridgeshire are hunting a gunman after three men were shot at a travellers' site in Peterborough.

 Five members of a traveller family have been sentenced to a total of almost 19 years in prison for luring vulnerable men off the streets and forcing them into hard labour.

 The Connors family enjoyed top-of-the-range cars and expensive holidays - while the workers lived in squalor on caravan sites in Leicestershire, Nottinghamshire and Cheltenham, getting little or no pay.

 Today a judge said they had exploited their victims' vulnerability for their own commercial gain.
 Rebecca Broxton was at Bristol Crown Court.

-The labourers lived in filthy caravans on sites in Cheltenham and Leicestershire, and were paid as little as £5 a day.
+The labourers lived in filthy caravans on sites in Cheltenham and Leicestershire.